inside ISEC.jpg

 Graduate Students

-Dr. Gabard-Durnam is accepting graduate student applications for the Plasticity in Neurodevelopment Lab in the 2024 application cycle to start in the fall of 2025.
-Students interested in addressing questions about how developmental experiences interact with underlying neuroplasticity mechanisms to shape healthy, maladaptive, and/or resilient development will best fit the scope of ongoing and future studies in the lab.
+Students interested in addressing questions about how developmental experiences and exposures pre- and post-natally interact with neuroplasticity mechanisms (indexed with EEG, MRI/MRS, or both) to shape healthy, maladaptive, and/or resilient sensory, language, self-regulation development will best fit the scope of ongoing and future studies in the lab.
 Dr. Gabard-Durnam specifically encourages applications from individuals from under-represented groups in science.

 Dr. Gabard-Durnam is able to accept graduate students through the Northeastern Psychology Department.
 Click here to learn more about the Northeastern psychology program, faculty, and community.